perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-unicode-column-width-for-printing.md

 {
    "draft" : null,
+   "thumbnail" : null,
+   "authors" : [
+      "tom-christiansen"
+   ],
+   "image" : null,
+   "description" : "℞ 34: Unicode column-width for printing Perl's printf, sprintf, and format think all codepoints take up 1 print column, but many codepoints take 0 or 2.
+If you use any of these builtins to align text, you may find that...", "categories" : "unicode",
+   "date" : "2012-05-31T06:00:01-08:00",
    "slug" : "/pub/2012/05/perlunicook-unicode-column-width-for-printing",
    "tags" : [],
-   "date" : "2012-05-31T06:00:01-08:00",
-   "description" : "â 34: Unicode column-width for printing Perl's printf, sprintf, and format think all codepoints take up 1 print column, but many codepoints take 0 or 2.
-If you use any of these builtins to align text, you may find that...", "thumbnail" : null,
-   "categories" : "unicode",
-   "title" : "Perl Unicode Cookbook: Unicode Column Width for Printing", "image" : null,
+   "title" : "Perl Unicode Cookbook: Unicode Column Width for Printing" }
-   "authors" : [
-      "tom-christiansen"
-   ]
-}

-â 34: Unicode column-width for printing {#Unicode-column-width-for-printing}
+℞ 34: Unicode column-width for printing {#Unicode-column-width-for-printing}
 ---------------------------------------

 Perl's `printf`, `sprintf`, and `format` think all codepoints take up 1